javadkh2/stream-operators/README.md

 ```typescript
 from: (list: any[]) => Readable
 ```
-Creates a read stream from a list and push items in sequence.
+Creates a read stream from a list and pushs items in sequence.

 #### sample
 ```typescript